Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: momentum of the supercurrent

 The total kinetic energy associated with the supercurrents generated during this process is \beq K_e^{tot}= \int_0^R \frac{dr_0}{\lambda_L} K_e(r_0) = \frac{H_c^2}{8\pi} (\pi R^2h) \eeq which is the difference in free energies between the normal and superconducting states.
 This energy cannot be dissipated as Joule heat since the transition is reversible.
 The latent heat $L$ associated with the superconductor-normal transition at temperature $T$ is \beq L=4\frac{(T/T_c)^2}{1-(T/T_c)^2}K_e^{tot} . \eeq Experimentally it is found that less than $1\%$ of the latent heat Eq.
-(49) is dissipated as Joule heat in the transition \cite{keesom}.
+(49) is dissipated as Joule heat in the transition \cite{keesom,mapother}.
+The thermodynamic relations are found to hold even down to temperatures below $0.1T_c$ \cite{finn}, where the total kinetic energy of the supercurrent Eq.
+(48) is more than 20 times the latent heat.
 This confirms that the kinetic energy of the supercurrent is not dissipated when the supercurrent stops, rather it is stored in the electronic degrees of freedom, to be retrieved again in the reverse transition when the system goes superconducting and expels the magnetic field.
 The question then is: how is the electronic angular momentum Eq.
 (47), that has associated with it the kinetic energy Eq.
 (48), transferred to the body without any dissipation?